That-Cool-Coder/is-it-rick/README.md

 #### `/sign-in/`

-A page where clients can sign in and get a session id for managing things. (planned:) Accepts url parameter `return_url`, which is where clients are sent to after a successful sign in.
+A page where clients can sign in and get a session id for managing things.
+Accepts url parameter `return_url`, which is where clients are sent to after a successful sign in.

 ## Data storage